Back to news

 MemberSource Credit Union Data Breach Exposes Unencrypted Data of Over 22,000 Texans

 MemberSource Credit Union has notified 22,308 Texans of a data breach involving names, Social Security numbers, driver’s license numbers, and financial account information.
-An independent audit shows the credit union’s email security has significant gaps.
+An independent audit of membersourcecu.org scores 60% overall (High Risk).

 Source: CU Times